Studio Widgets

 The first step to start working on Widgets is to drag the desired one from the Widgets list on the right panel of the stage window and drop it onto the slide.

-Then, in the |Datasets|__ tab, users will browse through the tables and choose the desired attribute/s to visualize in the widget (it is possible to select more than one attribute at the same time by pressing either CTRL or Shift keys).
-Once users have made their choice, they will proceed to drag the attribute/s onto the widget on the slide.
+If the widget requires it, it can be associated to data attributes to interact with them.
+In the Datasets tab, users will browse through the tables and choose the desired attribute/s to visualize in the widget (it is possible to select more than one attribute at the same time by pressing either CTRL or Shift keys).
+Once users have made their choice, they will proceed by dragging the attribute/s onto the widget on the slide.

 Widget Context Menu